serkanshentyurk/flow_cytometry_project/README.md

      ```bash
      cd ~/Desktop/FluorescenceDataViewer
      ```
+    - Or you can right click to the folder which contains the code and select **New Terminal at Folder**

 #### **Activate the Conda Environment:**
 Once you are inside the project folder, ensure that the Conda environment `fluorescence_viewer` is activated.
 You can activate it by running: